meraki-analytics/cassiopeia/doc/advanced.rst

 Changing the Value of Attributes Cassiopeia Objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-All objects in Cassiopeia are immutable.
+All Core objects in Cassiopeia are immutable.
 This is deliberate to prevent users from modifying the underlying data which may break functionality.

 For example, if a user was able to run